gianni-rg/gen-ai-net-playground/README.md

 # Generative AI .NET Playground

-An experimental application to play around with generative AI tasks (text, images, audio, and more), leveraging .NET, Avalonia and many other open-source toolkits and frameworks.
+A collection of experimental applications to play around with generative AI tasks (text, images, audio, and more), leveraging .NET, Avalonia and many other open-source toolkits and frameworks.

 - [Generative AI .NET Playground](#generative-ai-net-playground)
   - [Introduction](#introduction)